maryjohnben/decoder-ring-capstone/README.md

 - polybius() - takes in input and returns number pairs when encoded or message when decoded.
 - substitution() - takes in input and alphabet and returns encoded or ded messages according to instructions

-Project also has a working html/css portion.
+Project also has a working html portion.
 Feel free to check it out.